xmos/lib_audio_dsp/README.rst

 The following application notes use this library:

-  * `AN02014: Integrating DSP Into The XMOS USB Reference Design <https://www.xmos.com/file/an02014-integrating-dsp-into-the-xmos-usb-reference-design/>`_
+  * `AN02014: Integrating DSP Into The XMOS USB Reference Design <https://www.xmos.com/file/an02014-integrating-dsp-into-the-xmos-usb-reference-design/>`_.
+  * `AN02015: Run-time DSP control in a USB Audio Application <https://www.xmos.com/file/an02015-run-time-dsp-control-in-a-usb-audio-application/>`_.

 Support
 *******